adilsammar/woolly-of-cv/assets/mnist/docs/Assignment6/ReadMe.md

       Group Normalization divides the channels into groups and computes within each group the mean and variance for normalization.
 GN’s computation is independent of batch sizes, and its accuracy is stable in a wide range of batch sizes.

+      Instead of normalizing accross the batch dimension, GN normalizes accross the groups.

   Source: https://arxiv.org/pdf/1803.08494.pdf

   ![Normalization Methods](../../assets/NormMethodExplained.png)